ZonglinL/ZonglinL.github.io/index.md

 In the past year, I worked at [AI4CE Lab](https://ai4ce.github.io/), supervised by [Professor Chen Feng](https://scholar.google.com/citations?user=YeG8ZM0AAAAJ&hl=en) who specializes in robotics and computer vision research.
 It is a wonderful experience to collaborate with Professor Chen Feng and labmates.

 <br>
 At AI4CE, I worked on Collaborative Visual Place Recognition (CoVPR).
-In this work, I formulated the first CoVPR framework and designed a novel algorithm which is robust (in distance between vehicles), effective (outperforming sing-agent systems and naive fusion methods), and easy to implement (no complicated computation), and therefore it is directly applicable to real-world VPR systems.
+In this work, I formulated the first CoVPR framework and designed a novel algorithm that balances noises and extra information from collaborators.
+The method is robust (in distance between vehicles), effective (outperforming sing-agent systems and naive fusion methods), and easy to implement (no complicated computation), and therefore it is directly applicable to real-world VPR systems.
 I am excited about the future impact of this work.
 Details can be found in [this paper](https://arxiv.org/abs/2310.05541).

 <br>
 Beyond this work, I am currently working on three projects: